TimBiden/Pair-Programming/README.md

   - Allow other user to update text. ✅
   - While unallowed to update, text highlighting prevented. ✅
   - User shown appropriate message when they can and can't edit code. ✅

-- Set up database to track changes
+- Set up database to track changes. ⏯

+  - Reading the MEAN web dev book. ⏯
   - Reading & writing entire documents
   - Split by line in Node
   - Updated line gets sent to local collection of lines before gets to database.